bmartinowich/DSI-DC-2-stage/projects/project-03/readme.md

 1. Collect data from [Indeed.com](www.indeed.com) on data science salary trends for your analysis.
   - Select and parse data from at least 1000 postings for jobs, potentially from multiple location searches.
 2. Find out what factors most directly impact salaries (Title, location, department, etc.).
 In this case, we do not want to predict mean salary as would be done in a regression.
-Your boss believes that salary is better represented in categories than continuously
+Your boss believes that salary is better represented in categories than continuously.
+These categories will be **1 if above the mean, and 0 if below the mean**.
+If a salary happens to be at the mean, alot that to the "0" category.
   - Test, validate, and describe your models.
 What factors predict salary category?
 How do your models perform?
 3. Author a report to your Principal detailing your analysis.